Tinkerforge/doc/en/source/Software/API_Bindings_uC_Custom_HAL.rst

 * Implementation of the ``tf_hal_create`` and ``tf_hal_destroy`` functions for the defined struct
 * Implementation of the required HAL functions

-To help with implementing a HAL, the following functions defined in :file:`bindings/hal_common.h` can be used:
+The following functions defined in :file:`bindings/hal_common.h` will be used:

 .. c:function:: int tf_hal_common_create(TF_HalContext *hal)